coatlessali/UltraNix/README.md

 # UltraNix
-A porting script for MacOS/Linux.
+An ULTRAKILL porting script for MacOS/Linux.

 ## CLARIFICATIONS:
 * This is ***NOT*** a recompilation of ULTRAKILL.
 None of the original source code or assets are used, excepting the UnityPlayer icon.